 Lily’s notebook is picked up by Dash who hates the idea of Christmas.
-He is an introvert and very comfortable in his own company.
+He is an introvert and comfortable in his own company.
 A child of divorce, he’s used to taking care of himself and guards his solitude fiercely.
-Dash’s best friend Boomer, is overexcited and overeager (for his age) not unlike a toddler on a sugar rush; he provides us with many funny moments.
-I thought theirs would be an unlikely friendship but they complement each other.
+Dash’s best friend Boomer, is overexcited and overeager (for his age) not unlike a toddler on a sugar rush providing us with many funny moments.
+I thought theirs would be an unlikely friendship but they complement each other well.
+Yin and Yang.

-Through the impossible dares Dash and Lily accept, designed to push themselves out of their comfort zones, they see new sides to themselves.
+Through impossible dares Dash and Lily accept, designed to push themselves out of their comfort zones, they see new sides to themselves.
 They grow together and confide their innermost longings to each other in a notebook.
 Sharing a common ground with an anonymous if not nameless but faceless stranger can be a powerful connection.
 Would it have been better (read more acceptable) if they had done it face to face or had it been a conversation on the phone?
-Who cares about the mode of communication, it is the connection that matters.
+It isn’t the mode of communication that matters but the connection.
 Or is it just plain idiocy trusting someone’s words, someone whom you have never seen or met, in this age of dishonesty?
-It’s Kali Yug after all.
+It’s Kali Yuga after all.

 Here the the barriers in real everyday life appear to dissolve and the playing field is vast.
 I mean anyone could have picked up that notebook.
-It goes on to show we how box ourselves and allow others to pigeonhole us with labels, when we can go beyond it and be so much more alive.
+It goes on to show how we box ourselves and allow others to pigeonhole us, put labels, when we can go beyond it and be so much more alive.

 Lily and Dash are book nerds hence the usage of words isn’t what would constitute normal teenage banter.
 Nevertheless the writing is contemporary although you might feel out of your element (read bored) if you don’t share their love for words.
 Take a look at these lines: